snowplow/documentation/docs/collecting-data/collecting-from-own-applications/php-tracker/subjects/index.md

 sidebar_position: 30
 ---

-The Subject object lets you send any additional information about your application's environment, current user etc to Snowplow.
+The Subject object lets you send any additional information about your application's environment, current user, etc to Snowplow.

 To create a new subject: